Scaling accessibility compliance at VA.gov through community and culture

 It takes a village

 Work at this scale is impossible without the coordination and participation of numerous people and organizations.
-We want to thank our prime Coforma for sponsoring this work, our OCTO accessibility lead Martha Wilkes for championing our approach, and VA.gov for relentlessly committing to improving its approach towards Accessibility Beyond Compliance.
+We want to thank our prime Coforma for sponsoring this work, our OCTO accessibility lead Martha Wilkes for championing our approach, and VA.gov for relentlessly committing to improving its approach towards accessibility compliance.
 Because of this collaboration, VA.gov will continue to serve as an essential, equitable resource for millions of Veterans, their families, and caregivers.

 Related posts

-- How to meet the newest WCAG 2.2 accessibility requirements
+- How to meet the newest WCAG 2.2 requirements

-- Become an accessibility champion by using simple mockup annotations
+- Become a champion for Section 508 compliance by using annotations

-- Using performance testing to build resilient, accessible systems for all
+- Using performance testing to build resilient systems for all